MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 ## FAQ and Troubleshooting

 **Question: I am experiencing poor performance or throttling during migration.**</br>
-Answer:  Please check up guidance in this document, plus refer to Please refer to [Avoid getting throttled or blocked in SharePoint Online](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information on Microsoft throttling guidance.
+Answer:  Please check the guidance in this document, plus refer to [Avoid getting throttled or blocked in SharePoint Online](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information on Microsoft throttling guidance.
 For specific tools configuration or questions, please contact your third party tools vendor for more information.

 **Question: I'm continually getting throttled while I am attempting to migrate.
 Can Microsoft turn off the throttle to help me with migration?**</br>
 Answer: Throttling is in place to protect the reliability and availability of the service.
 Throttling rules cannot be disabled or suspended.
 Please refer to [Avoid getting throttled or blocked in SharePoint Online](https://docs.microsoft.com/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online) for more information.